ZacharyGodfrey/axedb/client/pages/about.md

 ### Disciplines

-IATF axe throwing has four distinct disciplines which arise from the combination of two different tools (Hatchet and Big Axe) and two different targets (Bullseye and Clutch).
-A well-rounded and highly-skilled competitor will achieve a high degree of accuracy in each of these four disciplines.
+IATF axe throwing has two tools (Hatchet and Big Axe) that are thrown at two different targets (Bullseye and Clutch).
+The combination of these factors creates four distinct disciplines.
+A well-rounded competitor will develop their skills in each of these four disciplines.

 ### Metrics